 In either situation, insurance is a life saver.
 But how much insurance do you need?
-This is a very complicated question to answer, but our accident lawyer reviews some key considerations.
+This is a very complicated question to answer, but our experienced Atlanta car accident lawyers review some key considerations.

 Buy The Minimum At Least